tomwhite007/angular-white-label-architecture-demo/README.md

-Finish observable filter to select Output Events and then refactor to use direct effects / updaters use extends OutputEvent<unknown> to give better descrition to types on outputEvent()
+Finish observable filter to select Output Events and then refactor to use direct effects / updaters use extends OutputEvent<unknown> to give better descrition to types on outputEvent() Try typing OutputEvent so that the name is defined as well

 Add readme comments
 Create marbles tests on Component Store repo